auth0/docs/articles/connections/database/password-change.md

 1. Go to [Dashboard > Rules](${manage_url}/#/rules).
 2. Click **+ Create Rule**.
 3. Click the template **Check Last Password Reset**.
-4. Modify the script according to your requirements and click **Save**.
+4. Modify the script according to your requirements, and click **Save**.